yankay/scala-tour/scala-tour.md

 ### Asynchronous Return

-Asynchronous operation can provide better performance.
-Future in Scala is very powerful, it can be returned asynchronously.
+Asynchronous operations can provide better performance.
+A Future in Scala is very powerful, it can execute asynchronously.
 Future would call the 'onComplete' function when is finished.
-It can also set TIMEOUT when we use ask.
+It can also set a TIMEOUT when specified.

 ```
 import akka.actor.ActorDSL._